List of foreign electoral interventions: 2014 election (by Russia, Ukraine and European Union)

+2024 election (by Russia)

+President Maia Sandu attributed the result of the first round and the referendum to foreign interference and described it as an "unprecedented assault on democracy", adding that her government had evidence that 150,000 votes had been bought, with an objective of 300,000.
+The European Union also said that the two exercises had taken place "under unprecedented interference and intimidation by Russia and its proxies".
+The United States also noted Russian attempts to "undermine Moldova's election and its European integration".
+The Kremlin, in response, had denounced the votes in Moldova as "unfree", casting doubt on what it said was a "hard-to-explain" increase in votes in favor of Sandu and the EU referendum, and challenged her to "present evidence" of meddling.

+Four hundred Moldovan citizens were investigated for allegedly receiving money to choose the "no" option in the referendum and vote for a determined candidate in the presidential election.
+Those found guilty would have been fined 37,000 Moldovan lei (over 1,900 euros), but were given the option of not receiving punishment if they cooperated with the authorities.

+The head of the Moldovan Police, Viorel Cernăuțeanu, stated on 24 October that since September, a total of $39 million, including 15 million that month and 24 million in October, had been transferred to over 138,000 people in Moldova through the Russian bank Promsvyazbank, which is banned in Moldova.
+He added that the number of people that had benefited from this system would be much greater as they would have received money not only for themselves but also for members of their family.
+This money transfer system was believed to have started in late spring, and was carried out through applications that people downloaded with instructions from interactive chatbots on Telegram.
+This allowed them to enter the system and benefit from transfers from the bank.
+Cernăuțeanu stated that Moldovan police had documented and stopped the activity of such bots in 97 Telegram groups.

 Mongolia

 1996 election (by United States)

 During the 1996 Mongolian election, that National Endowment for Democracy helped unite several political parties, intellectuals, businessmen, students and other activists into the Democratic Union Coalition and then trained them in grassroots campaigning and membership recruiting.
 They also assisted in distributing 350,000 copies of a manifesto calling for private property rights, a free press and foreign investment to help convince people to vote out the Mongolian People's Revolutionary Party.

 New Zealand

 2017 election (by China)

 The heads of the New Zealand Security Intelligence Service and Government Communications Security Bureau confirmed attempted interference by China in the 2017 New Zealand general election.

 Nepal

 1959 election (by United States and India)

-The CIA covertly assisted via "covert operations" for B.P.
-Koirala and the Nepalese Congress in winning the 1959 election.
+The CIA covertly assisted via "covert operations" for B. P. Koirala and the Nepali Congress in winning the 1959 election.
 The Communist Party of India also funded the Communist Party of Nepal during the elections.